Category 2 Centres under the auspices of UNESCO related to World Heritage

 In recent years, the framework for training and research in the field of World Heritage has changed significantly.
 Among the factors that have contributed to these rapid changes, is the emerging of many new institutions now offering capacity building within the World Heritage context.
 In this regard, a major development was the establishment, in various regions of the world, of capacity building institutions that have been granted the status of "category 2 centres under the auspices of UNESCO"1, dealing specifically with World Heritage.

 These organizations are not legally part of the Organization, but are associated with it through formal arrangements approved by the General Conference and are committed to engage in support of UNESCO's strategic programme objectives (in this case support for the implementation of the World Heritage Convention).
 They are funded directly by Member States where they are located, but their scope goes beyond the boundaries of their country.
 Some are regional in scope while others cover more than one region or are organized around a thematic issue.
 Many are involved in capacity building and research, while some are set up as foundations or funds to support activities carried out by other organizations.

 Where are the Category 2 Centres related to World Heritage?

 What do they do?

-The eight World Heritage related Category 2 Centres established so far are indicated below.
+The nine World Heritage related Category 2 Centres established so far are indicated below.
 Some of these Centres have set up their own web-site.